ghostrydr/headliner/README.md

 # jquery.headliner.js

 ## What it does
-Scales up text to fit it's parents elements width.
+Scales text to fit it's parent elements width.

-WARNING: Will not work on blocks of text (e.g. paragraphs)
+WARNING: Not for use on blocks of text (e.g. paragraphs) or text that wraps

 ## Usage